 In my line of work, I have been in contact with that germ countless times and I do not appear the worse for it.
 But since salmonella is the club that the commercial petfood industry and their fellow travelers will use to talk you out of the idea of home-prepared diets of any sort, I think we should address it.

 I am more cautious than most raw meat advocates.
-Although it was the accepted practice throughout most of human history, raw and home-cooked pet diets are now novel in the USA.
+Although it was the accepted practice throughout human history to feed a mix of raw and cooked foods to dogs and cats, raw and home-cooked pet diets are now novel in the USA.
 So until we know a bit more and are more comfortable with the concept, I would try to provide your pet with the advantages that a fresh or cooked high-meat diet provide without unnecessary exposure to food borne germs like salmonella.
 I would practice the same degree of hygiene you practice when you prepare your own meals and I would feed only the same items you eat to your dog and cat; always remembering that God created them to eat primarily meat.
+Many pet owners incline towards feeding raw diets to their pets when those pets face chronic health issues.
+But preparing meat diets that are not lightly cooked is not only a potential threat to pets whose immune systems are compromised or stressed, it is a threat to your whole family because raw meat and poor sanitation hygiene in preparing it are great ways to introduce antibiotic resistant bacteria into your household. (ref1, ref2)

 When a meat or poultry item is contaminated with germs, such as salmonella, it is not because the animal was ill with salmonella (salmonellosis) .
 USDA inspectors take those animals aside and they end up in the heat-sterilized biproduct meal in the pet chow.
 When a wholesale lot of meat is contaminated, It was because one or two apparently healthy animals carried the organism in their intestines.
 In the meat plant, intestinal contents from that animal contaminated some portion of the production machinery or water used in processing.
 So, in the occasional instances where primal cuts of meat are contaminated with bacteria, the bacteria are most commonly only present on the meat surface. (ref) So just surface browning large cuts in your oven at 400F (204.4C) for 10 minutes will go a long way in reducing salmonella risk. (ref)